In the winter, a water outage could be caused by a frozen water pipe inside your home or from the City’s water main to the private home (connection).

 - If the pipe or meter is leaking, or if there is water present on the floor, do not use space heaters, heat guns, hair dryers, heating pads or any other electrical appliances to thaw frozen pipes.
 Leaking water could cause an electrical shock.

 How you can prevent frozen water pipes inside

-- Wrap foam pipe insulation around the water pipes that are most susceptible to freezing.
+- Wrap foam pipe insulation or heat tape around the water pipes that are most susceptible to freezing.
 This includes pipes along foundation walls, in crawl spaces and in cold cellars.